 (a) direct that the appointed members of the Trust are to be paid remuneration or allowances or both; and

-(b) determine the amount of any such payments on the recommendation of the Minister for Public Sector Management.
+(b) determine the amount of any such payments on the recommendation of the Public Sector Commissioner.

 (9) In this section —

 appointed member means a member appointed by the Minister under subsection (3)(b) or (c).